As harvest comes into full swing, the E4 Crop Intelligence team has put together a few simple reminders to think over.

 2. Ensure Dependable Data

 Just as your machinery needs routine maintenance, so does your data.
-For proper data management throughout the growing season, make sure all farms and fields are properly entered in the monitor.
-At E4, we will wipe old preexisting data, set up proper farm and field structure, and if possible, verify variety tracking.
-This aids in making quick and effective decisions at the end of the 2018 growing season and as we enter the 2019 season.
+For proper data management throughout the growing season, make sure all farms and fields are properly entered into the monitor.
+At E4, we will wipe old preexisting data, set up proper farm and field structure, and, if possible, verify variety tracking.
+This aids in making quick and effective decisions at the end of the 2021 growing season and as we enter the 2022 season.

 3. Check Crop Quality